 It won’t be touristy like on the day trips (often people leave the day trips feeling like it was too touristy, but you won’t get that feeling at all with the overnight stay).

-You’ll spend 2 days with the family on the island and help them with everyday activities such as going fishing with the locals at sunrise or helping them to harvest the reeds.
+You’ll spend 2 days with the family on the island and help them with everyday activities such as going fishing with the locals at sunrise or helping them harvest the reeds.

 You’ll also have the option to ride on the traditional reed boats, help cook, embroider, or just relax and chat with the family!

-We actually just spent a lot of time chatting to them and learning about their culture, traditions and way of life.
+We actually just spent a lot of time chatting with them and learning about their culture, traditions and way of life.
 I really appreciated the time they had taken out to spend with us.

 They also dressed us up in their traditional brightly coloured dress that they wear every day, which was so much fun we spent most of the afternoon wearing it!

 You’ll have your own private cosy bungalow on the island, 3 meals a day (simple but healthy and delicious!) and even a nice hot shower on the island!

 The place is very clean and it felt very homely.
 Click here for the contact details of the family on Uros Khantati, the island we stayed on.

 Honestly, I am so glad we did an overnight homestay as opposed to just a day trip and I would definitely recommend it.